llvm-git-migration/llvm-project/llvm/docs/Contributing.rst

   ``clang/tools/clang-format/git-clang-format``.

 The LLVM project has migrated to GitHub Pull Requests as its review process.
-We still have an active :ref:`Phabricator <phabricator-reviews>` instance for the duration of the migration.
-If you want to contribute to LLVM now, please use GitHub.
 For more information about the workflow of using GitHub Pull Requests see our :ref:`GitHub <github-reviews>` documentation.
+We still have an read-only `LLVM's Phabricator`_ instance.

 To make sure the right people see your patch, please select suitable reviewers and add them to your patch when requesting a review.
 Suitable reviewers are the